Zoe34/time-travel/README.md

 ## Data model
 - The game is based on a story which unfolds.
 The direction and outcome depend on the user's choice e.g., "answer/ignore".
-- The text of the story is printed using "print_text" and the player is referred to by their name in the game using an f string: print_text(f"Hi {name}!", 2)
+- The text of the story is printed using "print_text" and the player is referred to by their name in the game using an f string: print_text(f"Hi {NAME}!", 2)
-- The 2 after every line of text is the amount of time delayed between each printed line.
 - The flowchart for this game was created using Lucidchart:
 ![Flowchart image](assets/flowchart.png)